BellPepperStudios/Locale/README.md

 - 9 - Either open it by double clicking the python file or using the cd command to cd into the folder and running ````python main.py ````
 - 10 - now go to http://localhost:8000 or type your local ip and :8000 at the end to access the website (it should tell you the link in the program)
 - not working? - put it in the issues tab i will assist and help as much as i can!

+## 🏆 Credits
+This was made by yours truly.
+Dill